karenortizbecerra/website/content/research/progress.md

 weight: 10

 # Section design
+#design:
+  # Use a 1-column layout
+ # columns: "1"

+# Section design
 design:
-  # Use a 1-column layout
+  # Choose a view for the listings:
-  columns: "1"
+  #   1 = List
+  #   2 = Compact
+  #   3 = Card
+  #   4 = Citation (publication only)
+  view: 2

 ---

-- Forced Displacement and Early Nutrition in Colombia
+- "Forced Displacement and Early Nutritional Development"

-- The Economic Impacts of Medical Drone Delivery *with Oscar Barriga-Cabanillas and Aleksander Michuda*
+- "The Economic Impacts of Medical Drone Delivery" *with Oscar Barriga-Cabanillas and Aleksander Michuda*

-- Industries, Employment, and Clientelism in Local Economies
+- "Industries, Employment, and Clientelism in Local Economies"

-- A Nonlinear Difference-in-Differences Approach to Attrition Corrections in Randomized Experiments *with Dalia Ghanem, Sarojini Hirshleifer, and Desire Kedagni*
+- "A Nonlinear Difference-in-Differences Approach to Attrition Corrections in Randomized Experiments" *with Dalia Ghanem, Sarojini Hirshleifer, and Desire Kedagni*